What a week this year has been!

 - Postpone, don’t cancel.We are all trying to be incredibly flexible with our rescheduling policies.
 We are trying to make it easy for you and for everyone.
 Every cancellation I’m faced with brings me one step closer to bankruptcy.

 - If you reschedule, please please pay your balance on the original due date.
 The Tahoe season in incredibly seasonal and most of us schedule payments and portrait appointments to make sure that we still have income coming in all the months of the year.
 If at all possible, consider paying your balances based on the original payment schedule to ease our burden.

 - Likewise, if you have the ability to do so, consider offering to make those payments early (ie, now).
 It will give a lot of vendors a little bit of breathing room in a time of economic stress.

-- Pay for a session at a hugely discounted rate (see below!) now to be used anytime in the future when we get let out of our houses.
-In fact, you are welcome to pay for MULTIPLE sessions at hugely discounted rates.
-If you would like to pay for 5 half off sessions to be used every year for the next five years, I am perfectly okay with that and I will honor them forever.
+- Pay for a session now to be used anytime in the future when we get let out of our houses.
+Buy gift certificates for the people in your life.
+If you would like to pay for 5 sessions to be used every year for the next five years, I am perfectly okay with that and I will honor them forever.